jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Cave Fisher.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Filament (Ex): >
-SpecialAbilities: Filament (Ex) A cave fisher can fire a thin filament of sticky silk as a standard action.
+    A cave fisher can fire a thin filament of sticky silk as a standard action.
 This touch attack has a range of 60 feet and no range increment.
 A creature struck by a cave fisher's filament becomes attached to the sticky thread.
 As a standard action, a creature can rip the filament free with a DC 20 Strength check.
 A caught creature can also attempt to escape a filament by making a DC 25 Escape Artist check.
 A filament is AC 14 (touch 12), has 5 hit points, and has DR 15/slashing.
 An application of liquid with high alcohol content (or a dose of universal solvent) dissolves the adhesive and releases the creature caught by the filament.
 A cave fisher can have only one filament active at a time.
+  Pull (Ex): >
-Pull (Ex) A cave fisher has a +4 racial bonus on CMB checks made using its pull special attack.
+    A cave fisher has a +4 racial bonus on CMB checks made using its pull special attack.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: